Geetanjali Tikekar: Career

-Geetanjali started her television career with Jersey No. 10 on SAB TV.
+Geetanjali started her television career with Kya Hadsaa Kya Haqeeqat in 2002.
+She played the role of a psychotherapist in Jersey No. 10 on Sony SAB.

-In Tere Liye she played Nilanjana Shekhar Ganguly on Star Plus.
+In Tere Liye she played Neelanjana Shekhar Ganguly on Star Plus.
 She gained popularity for her role of Aparna Anurag Basu in Kasautii Zindagii Kay, for which she also won accolades.
-She also portrayed Anjali Agnihotri in Iss Pyaar Ko Kya Naam Doon?
-Ek Baar Phir on StarPlus.
+She also portrayed Anjali Niranjan Agnihotri in Iss Pyaar Ko Kya Naam Doon?
+Ek Baar Phir on Star Plus.

 Personal life

 She married her co-star Sikandar Kharbanda from Kasautii Zindagii Kay.
 They dated each other 2 and a half years before marriage.
 The couple have a son named Shaurya Kharbanda born on 1 December 2008.